AbrahamArellano/amq-ha-shared-store-demo/README.md

 The following scripts must be adjusted:

 #### master_installer_script.sh
-Set the correct directories for the variables:
+Set the correct variables:
 - PRODUCT_HOME = location where the AMQ 7 broker will be installed
 - SRC_DIR = location of the AMQ 7 installer "amq-broker-7.1.0-bin.zip"
 - SHARED_FILESYSTEM = location of the shared file system used for master and slave.
-This is a shared file system which is accessible by both the master and slave nodes.
-Typically this is some kind of high performance Storage Area Network (SAN).
-It is not recommend you use Network Attached Storage (NAS).

-Set the correct addresses and ports
-- HOST_IP = [host] the host IP address
-- SLAVE_IP_PORT = [host]:[port] the IP address of the slave node and the port of the AMQ installed on the slave host.
-The standard configuration has an port-offset of 100, which increase the port value during installation of the slave.
-Default slave port is: 61716
+- HOST_IP= IP of the host where the current AMQ instance is deployed
+- MASTER_DEFAULT_PORT= port of the master AMQ instance
+- SLAVE_DEFAULT_PORT= port of the slave AMQ instance
+- SLAVE_IP_PORT= IP of the host where the slave AMQ instance is installed
+- CONSOLE_PORT= the port of the web console
+- CLUSTER_CONNECTION_NAME= the name of the cluster connection
+- AMQ_MASTER= name of the current AMQ master instance.
+This allows to install multiple instances on the same host.
+- AMQ_SLAVE= name of the current AMQ slave instance.
+This allows to install multiple instances on the same host.

 #### slave_installer_script.sh
-Set the correct directories for the variables:
+Set the correct variables:
 - PRODUCT_HOME = location where the AMQ 7 broker will be installed
 - SRC_DIR = location of the AMQ 7 installer "amq-broker-7.1.0-bin.zip"
 - SHARED_FILESYSTEM = location of the shared file system used for master and slave.
-This is a shared file system which is accessible by both the master and slave nodes.
-Typically this is some kind of high performance Storage Area Network (SAN).
-It is not recommend you use Network Attached Storage (NAS).
+- HOST_IP= IP of the host where the current AMQ instance is deployed
+- MASTER_DEFAULT_PORT= port of the master AMQ instance
+- SLAVE_DEFAULT_PORT= port of the slave AMQ instance
+- MASTER_IP_PORT= the IP of the host where the master AMQ instance is installed
+- CONSOLE_PORT= the port of the web console
+- CLUSTER_CONNECTION_NAME= the name of the cluster connection
+- AMQ_MASTER= name of the current AMQ master instance.
+This allows to install multiple instances on the same host.
+- AMQ_SLAVE= name of the current AMQ slave instance.
+This allows to install multiple instances on the same host.
 Set the correct addresses and ports
 - HOST_IP = [host] the host IP address
 - MASTER_IP_PORT = [host]:[port] the IP address of the master node and the port of the AMQ installed on the master host.
 Default master port is: 61616